port-labs/port-docs/docs/guides-and-tutorials/visualize-service-argocd-runtime.md

 - This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
 We will use the `Service` blueprint that was created during the onboarding process.
 - You will need an accessible k8s cluster.
 If you don't have one, here is how to quickly set-up a [minikube cluster](https://minikube.sigs.k8s.io/docs/start/).
-- [Helm](https://helm.sh/docs/intro/install/) - required to install Port's Kubernetes exporter.
+- [Helm](https://helm.sh/docs/intro/install/) - required to install Port's ArgoCD integration.

 :::